 Should I or shouldn’t I buy a franchise?

 If you’re wondering if you should buy a franchise, join the crowd.

-Our new economic facts of life make all of the traditional concerns about buying a franchise even more obvious and of greater concern.
+New economic facts of life make all of the traditional concerns about buying a franchise even more obvious and of greater concern.
 What are those issues and concerns?

 Of course there are many other considerations but these are important ones in the buy or not to buy a franchise decision.